Aymkdn/sharepointplus-loader/README.md

 # sharepointplus-loader

-Webpack plugin that permits to leverage tree-shaking for https://aymkdn.github.io/SharepointPlus/
+Webpack plugin that permits to leverage tree-shaking for https://aymkdn.github.io/SharepointPlus/ (starting from SharepointPlus v6.0)

 ## Installation